Spot activity of LQ Hya from photometry between 1988 and 2011: Results

 The minimum phases $\phi_{\rm min,1}$ and $\phi_{\rm min,2}$ for individual segments with $n_{\rm rel} \geq 10$ datasets with reliable parameter estimates are presented in Fig. \ref{alseg}.
 The phases are folded from the primary and secondary minimum epochs using the median photometric period $P_{\rm med}$ of each segment and placing the first primary minimum of each segment at $\phi=0.25$.
 For each segment, time is given starting from the the first analysed data point in the segment as given in Table \ref{segtab}.

 A recurring pattern between the segments has been the presence of one or two active regions wandering slightly in phase (Fig. \ref{alseg}).
 In many segments the two active regions inferred from the light curve minima stayed roughly at the opposite sides of the star resembling long-lived active longitudes.
 In other segments, such as SEG 14 and SEG 26, there are clear examples of one light curve minimum splitting into two or two minima merging into one as the underlying active regions have moved away or towards each other.
 At some critical phase separation the two active areas have moved too close to each other to produce separate light curve minima and instead we only observe one merged minimum \citep[Eq.
 12]{lehtinen2011continuous}.
 In several segments (SEG 3,10, 15, 16 and 26) the main photometric minimum switched from one phase to another.
-Although occurring only on a short timescale, this may be analogous to the flip-flop behavior discovered in other stars \citep[e.g.][]{jetsu1996active}.
+Although occurring only on a short timescale, this may be analogous to the flip-flop behavior discovered in other stars \citep{jetsu1993spot}.
+This phenomenon is observed as a sudden change of the spot activity to the opposite side of the star.
+The original active area may survive the flip-flop with weakened level of activity or it may disappear completely.
+The examples that we find for \object{LQ~Hya} resemble the former of these types.

 To examine whether there have been any long lasting active longitudes on \object{LQ~Hya}, i.e. that the light curve minima have clustered around certain phases, we performed the Kuiper test \citep{kuiper1960tests} for the minimum epochs $t_{\rm min}$.
 Our formulation for the test is from \citet{jetsu1996searching}.
 This procedure computes the Kuiper periodogram for $t_{\rm min}$ and tests the null hypothesis of uniform (i.e. random) phase distribution.
 It also determines the critical levels for the most significant periods.
 Examples of application of this method can be found in \citet{jetsu1996active} and \citet{lehtinen2011continuous}.